 - (1) Purpose of ITI vehicles.
 The ITI owns a VW Van for official purposes as determined by the administration mainly to act as a shuttle service between the stations and airport, for community life events, common shopping trips and for ITI academic and administrative needs.
 The VW van is not available for private rental. - (2) Who may drive the ITI vehicles?
 ITI vehicles may be driven only by those individuals who are approved OFFICIAL DRIVERS.
 The driver is responsible for verifying the exact kilometer reading at the time of departure and is to record the kilometer reading at the time of return. - (3) Official trips: Any trips initiated by the ITI administration are official business trips and have priority over the other trips.
 Student life trips are considered official, if approved by the Chaplain and the administration.
-All other trips must be reimbursed as described below. - (4) Student Life Trips: Student Life trips approved by the administration can fall in the following categories: - Fully Subsidized Student Life Trips: these trips will not incur a mileage fee and are free of charge. - Partially Subsidized Student Life Trips: Participants of trips or excursions initiated by someone else, but with the approval of the Chaplain, must cover the cost of fuel. - Overnight trips (partially subsidized): these are subject to a rental fee of €50,00/day and can only be approved by the Director of Finance and Administration.
+All other trips must be reimbursed as described below. - (4) Student Life Trips: Student Life trips approved by the administration can fall in the following categories: - Fully Subsidized Student Life Trips: these trips will not incur a mileage fee and are free of charge. - Partially Subsidized Student Life Trips: these trips must cover the cost of fuel. - Overnight trips (partially subsidized): these are subject to a rental fee of €50,00/day and can only be approved by the Director of Finance and Administration.